 Vidal’s play centres on the real power struggles: the backroom deals, smear threats, and outright blackmail.
 As exciting as all the premise sounds, The Best Man falls slightly flat.
 Taking some time to warm up, the action is confined to conversation that should crackle with the electricity of ideas bouncing off one another, but at times feels like a seminar.
 Moreover, the shocking cynicism of the 1960s feels rather tame now.
 The idea that candidates do dirty deals in smoke-filled rooms fails to shock in 2018.
 Jeff Fahey as Cantwell is vibrant as the morally lax populist.
 Fahey exudes the ambition and dogged obsession of the demagogue politician Maureen Lipman as the representative of women in the party has some of the best lines, and her appearances are to be savoured in what can at times be dry exchanges.
 Although lauded for its relevance, it pales in comparison to current White House melodramas, being too tame to entertain fully.Joe Vesey-Byrne, The Independent

 If not quite ‘best’, this is definitely pretty good.
 The drama doesn’t shed any startling new light on political machinations, but reveals itself to be a work of gradually mounting heft – as well as a very sharp ending - as it picks its way through a perilous landscape of smear campaigns.Fiona Mountford, Evening Standard

 Written by: Simon Raven

-Tags: Martin Shaw, Maureen Lipman, Playhouse Theatre, The Best Man
+Tags: Martin Shaw, Maureen Lipman, Playhouse Theatre, reviews round-up, The Best Man